skjohansen/AssignmentWebserver/Assignment.md

 The webserver should hold a cookie called *counter*.
 The cookie should be a session-cookie and for each session count the number of requests to the server.

-By requesting [/counter](http://localhost:8080/counter) should the number of requests be shown (and just the number, no formating).
+By requesting [/counter](http://localhost:8080/counter) should the number of requests be shown (and just the number, no formatting).

-In the inital request of the session is value of the cookie ofcourse unknown, but it should be returned as part of the response, and this returend cookie value should be used as cookie value for all following requests.
+In the initial request of the session is value of the cookie of course unknown, but it should be returned as part of the response, and this returned cookie value should be used as cookie value for all following requests.

 The value of the counter-cookie should be an incremental value starting at "1".
 So the cookie created for the first session after the server is started has the value "1" and the second new session should have the value "2" etc.